donyu/cs3136-recitations/recitation-2.md

 ### Binary numbers ###

 All data is represented in binary, so let's take a quick review of it.
-The binary number system is just a base-2 number system as apposed to the base-10 decimal system we are all so used to.
+The binary number system is just a base-2 number system as opposed to the base-10 decimal system we are all so used to.

 Compared to the base-10 number system every digit in a binary number reflects 2 to some power.
 So 1010 will be (1 * 2^3 + 1 * 2^1) just as 304 is (3 * 10^2 + 4 * 10^0).